Rozanova/Native-App-UX-Course/Syllabus.md

 * Setting up blogs and are.na accounts, sharing emails and blogs with the instructor.

 ##### HW:
-* Quick 2-3 praragraphs about potential app idea and interests based on the three options for class projects:
+* Quick 2-3 paragraphs about potential app idea and interests based on the three options for class projects:
 1. App as civic engagement tool.
 2. Speculative app a design/art project to address potential future societal needs.
-3. Critical app design as desing/art project that critiques existing social and cultureal systems.
+3. Critical app design as design/art project that critiques existing social and cultural systems.
 Post to your blog and share blog.

 * [Can design change society? – Gui Bonsiepe: Technological Transformation](https://www.youtube.com/watch?v=vLKPTCgUQBY) Watch and answer the question: Do you think designers can/do change society?
 If so, why?
 Post to your blog.